robsimpsondev/exchange_rate_history/README.md

 ```
 which is used by `source.update`.

-Persistant data is saved in XML format on disk at `abs_local_file_path` and is loaded into to a Hash when the library class method `ExchangeRateHistory.init_source()` is called.
+Persistant data is saved in XML format on disk at `local_store_abs_path` and is loaded into to a Hash when the library class method `ExchangeRateHistory.init_source()` is called.